vpand/icpp/README.md

  * **imod**: an icpp module package manager tool used to install, uninstall and show the third-party modules;
  * **iopad**: a local C++ source compiler driver, object launch pad and REPL for the remote icpp-gadget;
  * **icpp-gadget**: a remote memory resident daemon which may run inside an Android/iOS process, waiting for iopad to send the interpretable object to execute.
+ * **icpp-server**: a remote icpp-gadget server daemon, waiting for iopad to send the interpretable object to execute.

 ### ICPP CLI